urbanze/esp32-ota/uart/README.md

 # ESP32 Ultimate OTA
 ESP32 OTA over many forms!\
-Crypted functions use AES-256 ECB.
+Crypted functions use AES-256 CBC.

 ## How it works?
 * Basically, OTA UART get file (bytes) sent to ESP32 and write in OTA partition.